 We Educate Along the Way

-Education is clearly a very important part of the estate planning process at Hodgkins Law.
-We offer free educational seminars on estate planning to spread awareness about the many intricacies that accompany planning for your estate.
-We care that you understand what will happen to your assets, and that you know the best ways to protect them.
-Our transparent, flat-fee pricing structure is centered around creating a client experience free of surprises and additional worry – we want you to know what you can expect, what you’re agreeing to, and what you’ll receive when you enter into a relationship to create your estate plan.
+Education is a very important part of the estate planning process at Hodgkins Law.
+We offer free educational seminars on estate planning to spread awareness about the many complex topics related to planning your estate.
+We want you to understand what will happen to your assets and know the best ways to protect them.
+Our transparent, flat-fee pricing structure is centered around creating a client experience free of any surprises and additional worry.
+We want you to know what you can expect, what you’re agreeing to, and what you’ll receive when you decide to work with Hodgkins Law to create your estate plan.

 We’re Here from Start to Finish

-We also really care about creating long-term relationships with our clients.
-Megan Hodgkins is the founding member of Hodgkins Law, and she is a highly experienced estate planning attorney.
-As the owner of the only American Academy of Estate Planning Attorneys (AAEPA) accredited law firm in the state of Maine, she is required to continuously improve her knowledge in estate planning to maintain this advanced status.
-Because of her level of experience and the many years ahead of her in estate planning, she is able to offer clients security knowing that she will be able to execute the estate plans she helped them create.
-This means that issues are even more unlikely to arise when you ask Hodgkins Law to create your estate plan—our team will be able to oversee the entire process from creation to execution.
+We care deeply about creating long-term relationships with our clients.
+Megan Hodgkins is the founding member of Hodgkins Law, and is a highly experienced and dedicated estate planning attorney.
+As the owner of the only American Academy of Estate Planning Attorneys (AAEPA) accredited law firm in the state of Maine, she is required to continuously improve her estate planning knowledge to maintain this advanced status.
+Because of her level of experience and the many years of estate planning still ahead of her, Attorney Hodgkins is able to offer clients the security of knowing that she will be able to execute the estate plans she helped them create.
+Issues are less likely to arise when you ask Hodgkins Law to create your estate plan because our team will be able to oversee the entire process from creation to execution.

 Services We Provide

-Hodgkins Law provides the following high-quality estate planning services for those in Brunswick, Bath, Wiscasset, Woolwich, Topsham, Freeport, Durham, Yarmouth, Falmouth and Portland, Southern Maine, Mid-Coast Maine, Cumberland County or other locations in Maine:
+Hodgkins Law provides the following high-quality estate planning services for those in Brunswick, Bath, Wiscasset, Woolwich, Topsham, Freeport, Durham, Yarmouth, Falmouth and Portland, Southern Maine, Mid-Coast Maine, Cumberland County and other locations in Maine: